Skip to Main Content

 How dangerous is distracted driving?

 Texting while driving is a serious safety risk.
-More than 33 percent of people admit to reading or sending a text or email while driving even though everyone knows that it is dangerous.
-Even the act of talking on a cell phone while driving dramatically increases the risk of being in a motor vehicle accident.
+More than 33 percent of people admit to reading or sending a text or email while driving, even though everyone knows that it is dangerous.
+Even the act of talking on a cell phone while driving dramatically increases the risk of being in a motor vehicle incident.

 Is it safe to use hands-free devices while driving?